aleeusgr/Developer-Experience-working-group/README.md

 We're a community-driven group dedicated to identifying and presenting potential solutions to developer experience problems that span the Cardano ecosystem.
 Once a potential solution is identified, we work with actors in the ecosystem to find sponsorship to implement a solution.

-We meet every Tuesday at 3:30PM/15h30m UTC.
+We meet biweekly at 15-00 UTC every even-numbered week.
+The meetings take place in Intersect Discord.

 We also use Github for discussions and the IOHK Developer Discord.